 "Structural racism kills.
 It is the number one cause of mortality, morbidity, and poor quality of life for African Americans,” said Dr. Ijeoma Nnodim Opara, an Assistant Professor of Internal Medicine, Wayne State University.
 “It is the cause of the health disparities that are so conveniently attributed to individual traits and "choices", while the effects of systemic oppression that dictate behavior and constrain choice are consistently and systematically ignored .

 "That COVID19 is claiming the lives of a disproportionate number of people of color is not surprising to those doing public health work,” Dr. William Lopez, an Assistant Professor of Health Behavior & Education at the University of Michigan.
 “The pandemic has laid bare the racial fault lines throughout our country, showing everyone that our systems of segregation, incarceration, deportation, and low-wage employment shape the lives and health of communities of color, exposing them to risks their white peers do not experience."

 A few weeks ago, the Wayne County Commission became the latest to approve a resolution declaring racism to be a public health crisis, joining the counties of Oakland, Kalamazoo, Genesee and Washtenaw.
 Chairwoman Alisha Bell said everything from poverty to health disparities pointed back towards racism.
 “I want to think that the large counties in Michigan stepping up was the reason why the Governor decided to also declare it a health crisis,” Bell said.
 She says she’s now looking for tangible outcomes to result from the environment to housing.

-Sen Geiss and an expanded line up of advocates will discuss the topic in even greater detail in an online town hall meeting Wednesday, sponsored by Michigan United and the Schoolcraft College Diversity Committee.
+Sen Geiss and an expanded line up of advocates discussed the topic in even greater detail in an online town hall meeting, sponsored by Michigan United and the Schoolcraft College Diversity Committee.